matthewsmawfield/TEP-GNSS-RINEX/manuscript-rinex.md

         - The decay observed in real data is a property of the data, not the analysis

-    This confirms that the exponential decay is a property of the data, not a methodological artifact.
+    This supports the interpretation that the exponential decay is a property of the data, not a methodological artifact.

 #### 4.3.3 Multi-Metric Discrimination